raultds/web-project-nba/README.md

 This repository contains a python application that shows you the NBA players' and teams' stats from this last seasson.

 The players are divided by teams, and the teams by conferences to facilitate the search.

+## Authors

+- Arnau Nadal

+- Raul Roca

+- Pablo Serrano

+- Francesc Tuset

 ## How to run it?